Figbird

 Idiomatic React Hooks

 Fetch some data with const { data } = useFind('notes') and your components will rerender in realtime as the data changes upstream.
-Modify the data using the const { patch } = useMutation('notes') and the upates will be instantly propagated to all components referencing the same objects.
+Modify the data using the const { patch } = useMutation('notes') and the updates will be instantly propagated to all components referencing the same objects.

 Live Queries

 Works with Feathers realtime events and with local data mutations.
 Once a record is created/modified/removed all queries referencing this record get updated.
-For example, if your data is fetched using useFind('notes', { query: { tag: 'ideas' } }) and you then patch some note with patch({ tag: 'ideas' }) - the query will updated immediately and rerender all components referencing that query.
+For example, if your data is fetched using useFind('notes', { query: { tag: 'ideas' } }) and you then patch some note with patch({ tag: 'ideas' }) - the query will update immediately and rerender all components referencing that query.
 Adjust behaviour per query:

-• refetch - refetch data for this query from the server when a realtime event is received
+merge- merge realtime events into cached queries as they come (default)refetch- refetch data for this query from the server when a realtime event is receiveddisabled- ignore realtime events for this query

 Fetch policies

-• cache-first - show cached data if possible and avoid fetching if data is there
+swr- show cached data if possible and refetch in the background (default)cache-first- show cached data if possible and avoid fetching if data is therenetwork-only- always refetch data on mount

 Cache eviction

 The usage of useGet and useFind hooks gets reference counted so that Figbird knows exactly if any of the queries are still being referenced by the UI.
 By default, Figbird will keep all the data and cache without ever evicting, but if your application demands it, you can strategically implement cache eviction hooks (e.g. on page navigation) to clear out all unused cache items or specific items based on service name or data attributes.
-(Note: yet to be implemnted)
+(Note: yet to be implemented.)

-• unmount - remove cached query data on unmount (if no component is referencing that particular cached data anymore)
+manual- cache all queries in memory forever, evict manually (default)unmount- remove cached query data on unmount (if no component is referencing that particular cached data anymore)delayed- remove unused cached data after some time

 Install